thelpfy/dotfiles/README.md

-# dotfiles
+# .config

-This directory contains the dotfiles for my system
+This directory contains the .config for my system

 ## Requirements